 The prostate-specific antigen (PSA) blood test is one way to screen for prostate cancer.
 This blood test measures the level of PSA in the blood.
 PSA is a protein made only by the prostate and a prostate cancer.
-The test can be done in a lab, hospital or healthcare provider’s office.
+The test can be done in a lab, hospital or provider’s office.

 Very little PSA is found in the blood of a man with a healthy prostate.
-A low PSA is a sign of prostate health.
+A low PSA is a sign of good prostate health.
 A rapid rise in PSA may be a sign that something is wrong.
 Prostate cancer is the most serious cause of a high PSA result.
 Another reason for a high PSA can be benign (non-cancer) enlargement of the prostate.
 Prostatitis, inflammation of the prostate, can also cause high PSA results.

 A rise in PSA level does not tell us the type of cancer cells present.
 The rise tells us that cancer may be present and further testing should be performed.